This post contains affiliate links. If you make a purchase after clicking, I may make a small commission at no expense to you.

 - robe: Something comfy to wear throughout the day and at night.
 After my C Section I wore mine over my pjs when I had to go out and walk the halls.

-- maternity pjs (2-3): I took nursing nightgowns and I also took comfy nursing tops with maternity pj pants.
+- pjs (1-2): I took nightgowns that were nursing-friendly and I also took comfy nursing tops with maternity pj pants.

 - cardigan or cozy sweater